How to Sleep with Broken Ribs - Sleep Better & Recover

 It's normal to feel debilitated and want to rest when having a rib injury.
-But keep in mind that spending almost the entire day in bed can be harmful to your sleep and recovery.
-Besides improving your quality of life, physical activities can help your immune system work even better to boost your healing process.
+But keep in mind that spending almost the entire day in bed can affect recovery.
+Besides improving your life and sleep quality, physical activities can help your immune system work even better and make your broken ribs heal quickly.

-Before you know it, you'll be spending less time trying to get some sleep with broken rib bones.
-So, if your physician allows it, do some light physical activities like slow walking around the house to help keep you active.
+If your physician allows it, do some light physical activities before you go to bed, such as slow walking around the house, to help keep you active.

 Find the Best Treatment Plan

 Broken ribs can be painful and take longer to heal.
-The above information sheds light on how you can comfortably sleep with broken ribs.
+The above information sheds light on how you can comfortably fall asleep and stay asleep with broken ribs.
 Different patients have different needs when it comes to choosing how they want to sleep.

-Since not all bone fractures are similar, feel free to choose any sleeping style, depending on your preference.
+Since each broken rib situation is different, feel free to choose any sleeping style, depending on your preference.
 All in all, ensure you seek professional medical advice to find the best treatment plan and avoid further complications.

 Gabe is the newest member of The Sleep Shop team.
 If you like the design of The Sleep Shop, give Gabe a thumbs up.
 He’s a digital marketing and design guru and the brains behind the design and SEO of The Sleep Shop.
 He also won’t say no to testing a ton of mattresses either, and helps on almost every mattress review.